yuhwan-kim/unicode-converter/README.md

 After choosing click **Set Converter** button to continue converting
 ## How to Convert
-After choosing 2 different type of unicode you want to convert Input the date in text box and click the **Convert** button to continue After clicking the Convert button there will be the converted value at the bottom of programm
+After choosing 2 different type of unicode you want to convert Input the data in text box and click the **Convert** button to continue After clicking the Convert button there will be the converted value at the bottom of programm